cloudacode/darkmode-session/README.md

 # Darkmode from scratch
-This code will walk you through setting up a `Dark/Light mode switching` webapp with Redis as a session storage.
+This example will walk you through setting up a `Dark/Light mode switching` webapp with Redis as a session storage.
 You will understand the basic knowledge about manipulating sessions on [HTTP a stateless protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_application_session).

 ## Architecture
 ![architecture](./architecture.jpg)